-Hong Kong’s Central Bank Announces New Wholesale CBDC to Support Tokenization Market
+Hong Kong’s Central Bank Announces New Wholesale CBDC Project to Support Tokenization Market

-Project Ensemble will "seek to explore innovative financial market infrastructure (FMI) that will facilitate seamless interbank settlement of tokenised money," HKMA said.
+Project Ensemble will "seek to explore innovative financial market infrastructure (FMI) that will facilitate seamless interbank settlement of tokenized money," HKMA said.

+- Hong Kong's central bank has announced the start of Project Ensemble, a wCBDC Sandbox to further research and test tokenization use cases.

+- Hong Kong has been exploring wholesale CBDCs since 2017 and "officially" began researching a retail CBDC in 2021.

 Hong Kong's central bank announced the start of a wholesale central bank digital currency (wCBDC) project to support the development of the tokenization market.

-Project Ensemble will "seek to explore innovative financial market infrastructure (FMI) that will facilitate seamless interbank settlement of tokenised money through wCBDC," with an initial focus on tokenized deposits, the Hong Kong Monetary Authority (HKMA) said Thursday.
+Project Ensemble will "seek to explore innovative financial market infrastructure (FMI) that will facilitate seamless interbank settlement of tokenized money through wCBDC," with an initial focus on tokenized deposits, the Hong Kong Monetary Authority (HKMA) said Thursday.

-In October 2023, the HKMA said a retail CBDC could add unique value but that further investigation was needed before a decision to introduce an e-HKD could be made.
+Hong Kong has been exploring wholesale CBDCs since 2017 and "officially" began researching one for retail payments in 2021.
+The HKMA has already conducted two rounds of market consultations on issuing a digital Hong Kong dollar (e-HKD) but has not decided on whether or when to introduce an e-HKD despite stating in October 2023 that a retail CBDC could add unique value.

+Project Ensemble is the latest addition to its portfolio of projects in the space, including Project mBridge, Project Dynamo and Project Genesis.

 Disclosure

-Note: UPDATE (March 7, 2024, 12:34 UTC): Updates headline and adds detail throughout.